-On February 13, 2020, Regional Council unanimously passed a motion for the Region of Peel to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police, and more than 10 community organizations to create ongoing awareness about domestic violence in the Region of Peel.
+On February 13, 2020, Regional Council unanimously passed a motion for the Region of Peel to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police, and community organizations to create ongoing awareness about domestic violence in the Region of Peel.

 Peel families and youth struggle to thrive due to family violence, mental health and addictions issues and systemic discrimination.
 On October 22, 2020 Regional Council adopted Peel's Community Safety and Well-being Plan.